ON SALE NOW

 The book is laugh out loud funny in places.
 At other times it seems to be an eerie predictor of what is just about to happen.
 It's so well done that political junkies from every state will be able to identify which members of their legislatures might make up the Imbecile Caucus of the Mad Hatter Republicans in Real America, on both a state and national level. -- Susan Bruce, New Hampshire

 See complete reader comments here.
 Tell me what you think about the book by sending me a comment or question message at firstname.lastname@example.org, post a comment on the book's Facebook page or write a review on the Amazon page.
 I will post all comments on the web site especially those from John Galt fans.

 On Oct.
 22, the book cracked the Top 20 in the Kindle Store political humor category (#8 for a brief time) right up there with Stephen Colbert, Bill Maher, Dave Barry, P. J. O'Rourke and Glenn Beck (Glenn Beck and humor?
 Who Knew?).

-BRICK & MORTAR: For those who want to support their local independent bookstores in the New Hampshire Seacoast region, Water Street Bookstore in Exeter and RiverRun Bookstore in Portsmouth have the book in stock.
+BRICK & MORTAR: For those who want to support their local independent bookstore in the New Hampshire Seacoast region, RiverRun Bookstore in Portsmouth has the book in stock.

 "A Dose of absurdity" See The Wire article on The Execution Channel: A Political Fable, the joys and G-Force perils of being an author/publisher, and the real world roots of the book's alternative universe funhouse.